OhhLoz/Harvester/README.md

 In the standard Harvest Rolltable sheet, the "association" field is the name of the token monster with the name of the rolltable!
 So **"Name of The Monster" OR a regex === "NAme of the Rolltable"**.

+**IMPORTANT:** By default we try to guess with some regex what you want for example if you loot a `"Shadow Demon"` it will positively validate a rolltable with `"Shadow Demon Arcane"`, but not the reverse and will not validate `"Shadow Demon Psych"` with `"Shadow Demon Arcane"`.

 ```
 Example 1
 Name of the monster: Wolf